Global Alliance for Improved Nutrition

 The Global Alliance for Improved Nutrition (GAIN) is a non-profit foundation based in Geneva, Switzerland.
 GAIN was developed during the UN 2002 Special Session of the General Assembly on Children.
 GAIN's activities include improving the consumption of nutritious and safe foods for all.
 The foundation is supported by over 30 donors and works closely with international organisations and United Nations agencies.
 It has a 20-year history of food system programmes with a focus on adolescent and child nutrition, food system research, fortification, small and medium enterprise assistance, biofortification of crops, and reducing post-harvest losses.

 GAIN has headquarters in Geneva, Switzerland, along with offices in countries with high levels of malnutrition: Bangladesh, Ethiopia, India, Indonesia, Kenya, Mozambique, Nigeria, Pakistan, and Tanzania.
 It also has representative offices in Denmark, the Netherlands, the United Kingdom, and the United States.

 Work and Programmes

 GAIN works with partners – governments, UN agencies, non-governmental organizations, and businesses worldwide.
 As of 2022, GAIN reached an estimated 1.2 billion people to gain access to fortified food.

 GAIN's collective impact approach in the nutrition sector has been recognised by the Stanford Social Innovation Review as a model of collaboration that achieves large scale progress in the face of the urgent and complex problems of our time.
-The Harvard Business Review has also recognized GAIN's innovation in pushing businesses to develop nutritious food products for the base of the pyramid.
+The Harvard Business Review has also recognized GAIN's innovation in pushing businesses to develop nutritious food products for the base of the wealth pyramid.